arnodelorme/neurofeedbacklab/README.md

 # Hardware:

-Any hardware supported by LSL.
+Any EEG system supported by LSL (this includes BIOSEMI, EGI, Neuroscan, Brainproducts, Emotiv, Cognionics, Enobio, Muse etc...).
+See the full list at https://github.com/sccn/labstreaminglayer/wiki/SupportedDevices.wiki.
 Allow using ADR101 board (http://www.ontrak.net/adr101.htm) if you want to be able to send events from the presentation computer to the EEG system.
 These boards translate serial information to parallel that can be used with EEG systems.
-The current program was used with a BIOSEMI 64-channel system.
+Plan for a relatively powerfull multi-core computer to perform both data acquisition and feedback.
+The current program was used with a BIOSEMI 64-channel system and a 4-core Dell workstation with 8Gb of RAM.

 # Platform

 Tested on Windows.
-It should run on Mac if you can find the LSL drivers for your hardware.
+It should run on Mac if you can find the LSL drivers for your EEG system.

 # Publication